spiral/docs/http/routing.md

 }
 ```

-Note, all of the parameters passed into URL pattern will be slugified:
+Note, all of the parameters passed into the URL pattern will be slugified:

 ```php
 use Spiral\Router\RouterInterface;